vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-cluster-tuning.md

 impact the stability, utilization, and performance of your overall Kubernetes environment.

-The content of this guide was presented at the 2019 Kubecon in San Diego.
+The content of this guide was presented at the 2019 KubeCon in San Diego.
 This presentation may be viewed [here](https://youtu.be/uodXrKk7I-o).

 ### Motivations